ranvir01/MyCO_Mike/DELIVERABLES/GADGET_FIX_BUSINESS_PLAN.md

 ## Warranty Policy

 **Gadget Fix Guarantee:**
-- [PLACEHOLDER: 90-day / 6-month / Lifetime] warranty on all screen repairs
+- 90-day warranty on all screen repairs
 - Warranty covers defects in parts and workmanship
 - Does not cover new physical damage
 - Free re-repair or full refund within warranty period